 Technology and smart devices are integrated into our lives.
 Just as we teach the importance of physical exercise and healthy eating, digital wellness and balance is a critical skill that children must be taught early and often.
 Help students learn to identify the common signs indicating that their online and offline balance isn't healthy and develop habits to stay on track.

-Tracey Beckett is a K-12 communications manager at EVERFI.
-She also served as an implementation manager for North Texas for two years, where she has spent the majority of her career in education.
+Tracey Beckett is direct of K-12 marketing communications for EVERFI.
 As a former fourth and fifth grade teacher, she knows how hard teachers work and loves thinking about ways to make their lives and jobs easier.
 You can often find her listening to the latest Harry Potter podcast or guessing which Hogwarts house you'd probably be sorted into.